The A5 Cabriolet is currently unavailable.

-Make the most of June, July and August with the Audi A5 Cabriolet, the only convertible in the A5 range.
+Make the most of summer with the Audi A5 Cabriolet, the only convertible in the A5 range.
 As the largest of Audi’s Cabriolets, this luxurious model transforms everyday drives and long journeys into invigorating rides.

 At the touch of a button, the fully automatic hood will take you from warm comfort to cool exhilaration while travelling at speeds of up to 31mph.
 Opt for the S line and Special Edition Plus trim levels which have an acoustic hood for a quieter and cosier drive with the roof up.
 Whether the hood is up or down, the A5 Cabriolet retains a smart persona with a high-gloss black grille, chrome finishing on the exhausts and optional Xenon headlights.
 Diesel engine variants have two exhaust pipes on the left while the petrol versions have one on each side.

 With five seats, the A5 Cabriolet is the most family-friendly convertible in Audi’s collection.
 All trim levels take comfort seriously and come with a wind deflector and three-zone climate control as standard.
 Upgrade to the Special Edition Plus for heated seats.
 An Audi Concert audio system and 10 speakers are also included on all trim levels so you can enjoy listening to your trip playlist even when the hood is down.
 For driver convenience, there is a central armrest with two integrated 12V power sockets.